You know there are good reasons to give blood, but if you haven't donated before, you are probably wondering what to

 - As long as you're feeling well (not lightheaded or dizzy), go out and enjoy your day.
 Be proud that you've helped save a life!

 - Drink additional water, keep the bandage in place for a few hours and avoid strenuous physical activity for the remainder of the day.
 If you begin to feel lightheaded or dizzy, lie down until feeling better.

-- The following day, log on to Digital Donor to view your health check results and points you've earned for the Commit for Life Store!
+- The following day, log on to Digital Donor to view your health results and the points you've earned for the Donor Rewards Store!